 • Consulting

-No matter which data science path you choose, Simplilearn has a program perfectly suited for your career-enhancement needs.
-Aspiring data scientists should check out the PG in Data Science, in partnership with Purdue University, and would-be data engineers should look at the data engineering certification, also in partnership with Purdue University.
+No matter which data science path you choose, Simplilearn has a program ideally suited for your career-enhancement needs.
+Aspiring data scientists should check out the PG in Data Science, in partnership with Purdue University, and would-be data engineers should look at the data engineering program in collaboration with Purdue University.

-Simplilearn also offers a wide range of related certifications that help data science professionals improve their skill sets.
+Simplilearn also offers various related certifications that help data science professionals improve their skill sets.
 Check out Simplilearn today and give your data science career plans a boost!

 Data Science & Business Analytics Courses Duration and Fees